top of page

 Get the latest updates on blooming and fruit picking:

-Lavender Update: There is no lavender blooming at this time.
-Due to the heavy freeze that we experienced this past December, the Sweet variety was replanted this month.
-To our surprise, we are seeing some plants that are spiking and have new blooms.
-At this point, we are not sure if there will be any to cut since the plants are so young.
-We will keep you updated if this is the case.
+General Field Update: We replanted the entire lavender field last October.
+And also replaced part of the fields lost to the freeze in January.
 The primary varieties that we grow are Sweet, Provence and Phenomenal, however, we are testing new varieties to see if they can sustain the heat and humidity.
 All of these varieties produce blooms with longer stems which make them better for cutting bundles.
-We will keep you updated as they grow and develop for the next several weeks.
+We will keep you updated regarding the cutting.
 The best way to stay up to date on events, plants and fruit ripening: When a pop up box appears on any of our pages, just enter your email address and you will automatically be added to our newsletter.

 During the blooming of either variety we allow visitors to the farm to cut bundles.
 Each blooming cycle lasts for 6-8 weeks.